test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2022_Educator_Pilot/NCCS_SMCE_Bootcamp_Setup/README.md

 # Instructions For Setting Up the Bootcamp On the NASA NCCS SMCE System

-The Pilot GL4U: Educator RNAseq Bootcamp was designed to teach college-level educators how to process RNAseq data with [version D]() of the [GeneLab RNA-seq consensus pipeline](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8044432/) using a series of Jupyter Notebooks (JNs).
+The Pilot GL4U: Educator RNAseq Bootcamp was designed to teach college-level educators how to process RNAseq data with [version D](https://github.com/nasa/GeneLab_Data_Processing/blob/master/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-D.md) of the [GeneLab RNA-seq consensus pipeline](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8044432/) using a series of Jupyter Notebooks (JNs).
 To allow all bootcamp participants to run the JNs within the same environment, the [NASA Center for Climate Simulation, NCCS](https://www.nccs.nasa.gov/) [Science Managed Could Environment, SMCE](https://www.nccs.nasa.gov/systems/SMCE) team set up a [JupyterHub](https://jupyter.org/hub) on their system.
 The GeneLab team equiped the JupyterHub environment with all the content needed for educators to teach the bootcamp content at their home institutions.
-For educators who successfully completed the Pilot GL4U: Educator RNAseq Bootcamp, follow the instructions below to request up to XX weeks of access for you teach the bootcamp material to your students.
+For educators who successfully completed the Pilot GL4U: Educator RNAseq Bootcamp, follow the instructions below to request up to 3 weeks of access for you to teach the bootcamp material to your students.

 ---
 ## Request Access To the NCCS SMCE GL4U JupyterHub

-Insert instrcutions for how Educators can request access and set up accounts for themselves and their students
+1. Sign up for a 3-consecutive week time slot [here]().
+   > Note: Only one educator per 3-week time slot

+2. Send a list of up to 30 students, with the following info for each student, to Amanda (amanda.m.saravia-butler@nasa.gov) at least 2 weeks before the start of your 3-week time slot.

-Information needed from all users to set up accounts:
+   Information needed from each student to set up accounts:
    > Full name
+   > Proposed username
    > E-mail address
-> Phone number
-> Citizenship
+   > A US phone number capable of receiving SMS text mesages

+3. Amanda will notify you when all user accounts have been set up within 1-week of your 3-week time slot.

 ---
 ## Getting Started